Originally published August 2020; Migrated and revised March 2021

-Between 1842 and 1899, nearly a quarter of a million pioneers traveled the California Trail through City of Rocks searching for a better life in the West.
+Between 1842 and 1899, nearly a quarter of a million pioneers traveled the California Trail through the City of Rocks searching for a better life in the West.
 Visitors today can see the same 60 story tall granite spires that pioneer James F. Wilkens described as a “City of Rocks”.
 Journal entries, wagon ruts and pioneer inscriptions are the remaining visible proof of the pioneer’s journeys.

 Geologists have determined the oldest granite in the park is over 2.5 billion years old.
-Covering over 14,000 acres, City of Rock is a significant landmark in the history of the California Trail.
+Covering over 14,000 acres, the City of Rock is a significant landmark in the history of the California Trail.

 When to visit?

 The City of Rocks typically closes in October when the park roads are buried in snow.
 Snowshoeing and skiing are popular during the winter.
 Spring, summer, or fall are all good times for a day trip to City of Rocks.

 To determine the best way to spend our limited time, we started the day at the visitor center a few miles away in the historic village of Arco.
 The visitor center serves both the City of Rocks National Reserve and the nearby Castle Rock State Park.
 City of Rocks has no paved roads so we left Pippi at the small visitor center parking lot and took our car to explore the Reserve.